-Victoria’s Secret Angel Alexina Graham Exposes Major Cleavage In A Plush Robe While Snacking On Pizza In Bed
+Victoria's Secret Angel Alexina Graham Exposes Major Cleavage In A Plush Robe While Snacking On Pizza In Bed

 Alexina Graham enjoyed a casual night at home this weekend, where she enjoyed a scrumptious meal while relaxing in bed.
 The Victoria's Secret Angel took to her Instagram account on Saturday to share a photo from the cozy evening that has her fans talking for more reasons than one.

-The seemingly candid image was snapped in Manhattan, New York, per the geotag, and captured Alexina sitting in profile to the camera on top of a plush bed covered in white linens and several pillows.
-She rested a large cardboard box on top of her lap that contained a greasy and delectable pepperoni pizza — a staple meal for native New Yorkers and visitors alike.
+The seemingly candid image was snapped in Manhattan, New York, per the geotag, and featured Alexina sitting in profile to the camera on top of a plush bed covered in white linens and several pillows.
+She rested a large cardboard box on top of her lap that contained a greasy and delectable pepperoni pizza -- a staple meal for native New Yorkers and visitors alike.

 Being at home, the redheaded bombshell hardly needed to get glammed up for her evening meal.
-In fact, she was hardly dressed at all — the British beauty rocked nothing more than a plush robe as she indulged in the tasty pie that made for a revealing display of her impressive physique, sending temperatures soaring on her feed.
+In fact, she was hardly dressed at all -- the British beauty rocked nothing more than a plush robe as she indulged in the tasty pie that allowed for a revealing display of her impressive physique, sending temperatures soaring on her feed.

-The terrycloth cloak featured long sleeves that bunched up around Alexina’s shoulders and flowed loosely over her toned arms.
+The terrycloth cloak featured long sleeves that bunched up around Alexina's shoulders and flowed loosely over her arms.
 It was fastened with a thick belt that was knotted tightly around her midsection, accentuating her trim waist while also creating a plunging neckline that fell almost all the way down to her hips.
-The deep cut left her ample chest nearly spilling out of the garment, exposing a scandalous amount of braless cleavage, as well as a peek at her taut midriff.
+The deep cut left her ample chest nearly spilling out of the garment, exposing a scandalous amount of braless cleavage and a peek at her taut midriff.

-Alexina completed the simple look by gathering her fiery red locks into a sleek bun that sat high on top of her head, offering her followers a good look at her striking features and natural beauty.

 "You gotta watch The Blacklist, it's awesome," one person wrote.

-“Everyone is suggesting Bridgerton to me,” offered another fan.
+"Everyone is suggesting Bridgerton to me," another fan offered.

 "Best combo: you + pizza," a third follower quipped.

-“You are beautiful,” praised a fourth admirer.
+"You are beautiful," a fourth admirer praised.

 The shot has also earned nearly 28,000 likes since going live to the model's feed.